c19witness/uk-covid19-inquiry/2023-10-18_module-2/3_Professor_Sir_Horby.rst

 **Professor Sir Horby**: Well, I would say it wasn't just on the basis of NERVTAG, and I think this was -- you know, this is an example of effective challenge where DH or SAGE commissioned other expert groups to look at the data.
 The Royal Society and the DELVE group produced a paper, and also there were some other groups that looked at the data.
 So there was an attempt to get differing scientific views of the value of it, and it was those, all of those inputs I think that changed the position, not just NERVTAG.

 **Lead Inquiry**: But NERVTAG was not an outlier, was it?
-The general consensus was, from those other no less worthy scientific groups, was that there was some weak evidence to support the wearing of face masks and that in all the circumstances it was something you could recommend?
+The general consensus was, from those other no less worthy scientific groups, was that there was some weak evidence to support the wearing of :outline:`face masks` and that in all the circumstances it was something you could recommend?

 **Professor Sir Horby**: Yes, that's correct, and that matched what others were doing.
 So we were seeing WHO and the United States shift their position at the same time.